-As the Group generates substantially all of its revenues from customers domiciled in the PRC, no geographical segments are presented.
-All of the Group's long-lived assets are located in the PRC except for buildings and land with net book values of US\$54,432 and US\$52,974 as of December 31, 2014 and 2015, respectively, which are located in the United States of America.
+As the Company generates substantially all of its revenues from customers domiciled in the PRC, no geographical segments are presented.
+All of the Company's long-lived assets are located in the PRC except for buildings and land (i.e. including the construction in progress) with net book values of US\$52,974 and US\$57,414 as of December 31, 2015 and 2016, respectively, which are located in the United States of America and under construction in 2016.